 Activities of Daily Living

 Is the client able to bend at their waist to don and doff pants, socks, and shoes, or will they need to use a compensatory strategy such as resting their thigh on the bed during lower body dressing?
+Being able to get dressed independently after surgery is a key goal, and occupational therapy addresses this by teaching safe techniques and recommending assistive devices.

 Maybe they will need equipment such as a reacher or a sock-aid to complete the task independently.
 In the rare event that the client is discharged home with a catheter, you will need to provide education on threading the catheter through the pant leg first.